unifiedstreaming/fmp4-ingest/ingest_spec.md

      in case of a disconnect during the segment POST operation, the segment MUST be retransmitted.

 5. The live encoder MAY send an updated version of the manifest, this manifest cannot override current settings and relative paths    or break currently running and incoming POST requests.
 The updated manifest can only be slightly different from the one that was send    previously.
 The updated manifest SHOULD be send using a PUT request instead of a POST request.
-6. The encoder or ingest source MUST handle any error or failed authentication responses received from the media processing entity such as 403 (forbidden), 400 bad request, 415 unsupported media type, 412 not fullfilling conditions, in case of 412 the live source/encoder MUST resend the manifest and init segment.
+6. The encoder or ingest source MUST handle any error or failed authentication responses received from the media processing entity such as 403 (forbidden), 400 bad request, 415 unsupported media type
+7. In case of a 412 not fullfilling conditions, the live source/encoder MUST resend the manifest and init segment.
-7. The encoder or ingest source MUST start a new HTTP POST segment request with the media segment corresponding to the segmentlist manifest.
+8. The encoder or ingest source MUST start a new HTTP POST segment request with the media segment corresponding to the segments listed in the manifest.
 The payload MAY start with the header boxes ftyp and moov, followed segments wich consist of combination of moof and mdat boxes.
 Note that the ftyp, and moov boxes (in this order) MAY be sent with each request, especially if the encoder must reconnect because the previous POST request was terminated prior to the end of the stream with a 412 message.
-This allows the receiving entitity to recover the init segment containing the moov and ftyp boxes.
+Resending the moov and ftyp boxes allows the receiving entitity to recover the init segment.
-8. The encoder or ingest source MAY use chunked transfer encoding option of the HTTP POST command [5] for uploading as it is might be difficult to predict the entire content length of the segment.
+9. The encoder or ingest source MAY use chunked transfer encoding option of the HTTP POST command [5] for uploading as it is might be difficult to predict the entire content length of the segment.
 9. The encoder or ingest source SHOULD use individual HTTP POST commands [5] for uploading media fragments when ready if it is possible to predict the entire content length after the fragment became available.
 The encoder or ingest source MAY send the ftyp and moov boxes (in this order) with each individual request, followed by the media segments consisting of moof and mdat boxes.
 10. When the live stream event is over, after sending the last segment, the encoder or ingest source MUST gracefully end the chunked the connection by signalling the stop.
 The encoder or ingest source MUST wait for the service to return the final response code, and then terminate the connection.
 11. The stop message MUST be transmitted by the encoder or live ingest source to signal an end of stream (end of the live stream event) by sending a movie fragment random access “mfra” box in the stream to the PostURL without a relative path.